May 20, 2024 by Samantha Wilson

 Launch year: 1851

-Never wait for a perfect moment, take the moment and make it perfect.
-That’s what Eleanor Creesy, wife of Josiah Perkins Creesy did on Flying Cloud that set the world sailing record for the fastest passage between New York and San Francisco in 89 days and 8 hours.
-She was the ship's navigator, a position never heard of for a woman in the mid-19th century.
+Never wait for a perfect moment; take the moment and make it perfect.
+That’s what Eleanor Creesy, wife of Capt.
+Josiah Perkins Creesy, did aboard Flying Cloud, the clipper ship that set the world sailing record for the fastest passage between New York and San Francisco in 89 days and 8 hours.
+Eleanor was the ship's navigator, a position never heard of for a woman in the mid-19th century.
 The ship held this record for over 100 years, from 1854 to 1989.

 RSM Lusitania